Class SoMultiDataSeparator

 • VD3: max2DTexMemory = 9GB

 GPU combining must be implemented in a shader program written in the standard GLSL language.
-The shader program will be specified using an SoVolumeShader node.
-The shader source code is loaded using (for example) an SoFragmentShader object.
-Uniform parameters for the shader may be specified using the subclasses of SoShaderParameter.
+Use a SoVolumeShader node to specify the shader program.
+The shader source code is loaded using (for example) a SoFragmentShader object.
+You can specify uniform parameters for the shader using the SoShaderParameter subclasses.
 See SoVolumeShader for more information about the shader function library provided by VolumeViz.

 It is possible to compose datasets that have different dimensions, tile sizes and transformations.

-In order to help fetch the correct data values in custom shaders, texture coordinates conversion functions are provided in the VolumeViz/vvizStructure.h shader include.
+In order to help fetch the correct data values in custom shaders, the included VolumeViz/vvizStructure.h shader provides texture coordinate conversion functions.

 See SoVolumeShader for more details.

-For each data set there will typically be an SoDataRange node and an SoTransferFunction node to define the mapping from data values to color values.
-For each SoVolumeData a separate 3D texture will be generated and sent to the GPU.
-3D textures can be generated with different precision (8-bit or 12-bit) according to the SoDataSet.texturePrecision field.
-The texture unit used for each data set is determined by the SoDataSet.dataSetId field.
+Each data set typically has a SoDataRange node and a SoTransferFunction node to define the mapping from data values to color values.
+For each SoVolumeData, a separate 3D texture is generated and sent to the GPU.
+You can generate 3D textures with different precisions (8-bit or 12-bit) according to the SoDataSet.texturePrecision field.
+The SoDataSet.dataSetId field determines the texture unit used for each data.
 All colormaps are aggregated into a single 2D texture.

 A custom fragment shader can retrieve the voxel's data value from each 3D texture using the GLSL VolumeViz function: